imLetITFly/UnitedStatesBankCardsWiki/README.md

 ### SSN
 ### U.S. Visa
 ### U.S. Driver's License and State ID
-### U.S. Employment Authorization Document(EAD)
+### U.S. Employment Authorization Document (EAD)
 ### U.S. Green Card
 ### U.S. Passport

 # Disclaimer
-The information on this website is provided for informational purposes only and is not intended as legal or tax advice.
+The information on this website/repository is provided for informational purposes only and is not intended as legal or tax advice.